 Second, Retail Sales Representatives moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Retail Sales Representatives somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Retail Sales Representatives somewhat value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.